BIH-CEI/rarelink/docs/background/ontologies.rst

 Below you find the

-.. fields Ontologies Used in RareLink:
+.. fields:: Ontologies Used in RareLink
   :Human Phenotype Ontology (HPO) <https://hpo.jax.org/app/>`_: Standardized
     vocabulary of phenotypic abnormalities providing a global standard for describing disease traits.